GiK/HyperlinkingTextView/README.md

 ## Gestures

 This latest commit replaces basic UIView touch handling in `GIKTextView` with gesture recognizers.
-This lets us respond differently to taps and long presses; the example provided shows the shared `UIMenuController` with an option to copy the link's underlying URL.
+This lets us respond differently to single and double taps, and long presses; the example provided shows the shared `UIMenuController` with options to copy or open the link's underlying URL.

 ## //TODO: